nodecg/nodecg/docs/nodecg-api.md

 var value = nodecg.variables.myVar; // value = 123
 ```

+###Caveats
+Currently, syncedVars do not handle objects or arrays well.

+For example, `nodecg.variables.myArray.push('data')` will break the variable, as it replaces `nodecg.variables.myArray` with a new array object.
+Likewise, setting a property such as `nodecg.variables.myObject.a = 'data'` will not propogate throughout the stack and will not trigger the appropriate `setter` functions.
+We realize how silly of a limitation this is, and are brainstorming how to best rectify it.
+We are currently examining the proposed [`Object.observe`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/observe) property as a future solution.

 ## Utility functions
 The NodeCG API offers a number of utility functions.